 4.8.3.
 Resilience and Sustainable Practices to Climate Change

-Farmers’ strategies, including altering planting schedules and utilizing droughtresistant varieties, significantly enhance their resilience against climate variability and related shocks.
+Farmers’ strategies, including altering planting schedules and utilizing drought-resistant varieties, significantly enhance their resilience against climate variability and related shocks.
 By adapting to changing weather patterns, these farmers can ensure consistent food production, which is crucial for food security.
 Moreover, their commitment to sustainable practices, such as applying organic fertilizers and soil conservation techniques, accounting for 20% of their strategies, promotes long-term agricultural health and environmental sustainability.
-These sustainable methods not only help maintain soil fertility and prevent degradation, but also secure the viability of future food production.
+These sustainable methods not only help maintain soil fertility and prevent degradation but also secure the viability of future food production.
 Together, these adaptive and sustainable approaches form a robust framework that safeguards current agricultural outputs and ensures resilience against ongoing and future climate challenges, thereby reinforcing the foundation of food security in their communities.

 4.8.4.
 Economic Impacts and Health Risks of Climate Change on Smallholder Farmers